xxks-kkk/linuxjedi.co.uk/content/blog/2018/nfs.md

 - NFS issues:
     - multiple clients update the same file may get inconsistent view of the file (depends on cache update/invalidation, attribute cache polling frequency)
-    - Clients crash may lose data in buffer
+    - Clients crash may lose data in buffer (cache)
 - NFS Key features:
     - Location-transparent naming
     - Client-side and server-side caching for performance